Table of Contents

 In contrast to regular airlines, Norwegian ticket prices are far cheaper.
 Norwegian has especially great offers and the luckiest people may find really cheap tickets.
 But do not expect as cheap tickets as Ryanair offers.
 That is because Norwegian concentrates more on quality compared to other low-cost airlines such as Ryanair.

 As we have told, Norwegian tickets are often really cheap.
 We also had emphasized that the quality is surprisingly good for a low-cost airline.

 These two things together makes Norwegian's price-to-quality level high.

 Norwegian is surely the best low-cost airline we know.
 There are things to be improved like on-board shop selection and crew friendliness.
 But so far, we really love this airline.

-Norwegian has widely advertised about their free WiFi on board which has been often criticized by public due to its frequent unavailability during flights.
+Norwegian has widely advertised about their free WiFi on board which has been often criticized by the public in social platforms due to its frequent unavailability during flights.
 From several flights we had with Norwegian whereas the aircraft was expected to have WiFi on-board, we have the same sentiment for not able to use it.
-Oftentimes, the crew has explained WiFi is not working 'due to technical issues'.
+Oftentimes, the crew has explained WiFi is not working due to technical issues.

 Have you flown with Norwegian?
 What have been your experiences?